A Hong Kong Halloween adventure featuring Billy Doll, Chinese vampires, and ghostly processions.

 Just came back from a short break in Hong Kong and my, what a tiring trip it was!
 What a dazzling and colourful adventure too!

 I certainly did not expect entire streets in Hong Kong to be closed to traffic for celebrations.
 I also didn’t expect so many people, both locals and foreigners, to be enthusiastically parading around the streets in elaborate costumes.
 At the streets in and around party area Lan Kwai Fong, there was literally a beastie lurking at every corner!

-Halloween Adventure at Ocean Park Halloween Fest 2017
+Ocean Park Halloween Fest 2017

-I visited Hong Kong’s famous Ocean Park on the second day of my trip, and I definitely encountered more ghouls and goblins than marine life!
-All sorts of Halloween themed events and performances were happening around the massive park, including various “premium” thrills and adventures.
-Jigsaw, the new Saw movie, was also featured in several of the festive events.
-Now only do you see Billy Doll’s ghastly face all over the park, he was even used as the main motif in the festive set meal.
+I visited Hong Kong’s famous Ocean Park theme park on the second day of my trip, and I definitely encountered more ghouls and goblins than marine life!
+All sorts of Halloween themed events and performances were happening around the massive park, the highlight of which being various “premium” thrills and adventures based on Jigsaw, the new Saw movie.
+Not only was Billy Doll’s ghastly face all over the park, he was also even used as the main motif in the special festive set meal.

 As I didn’t plan for Halloween and also because I already splurged on a fast pass, I decided … not to pay for the premium pass.
 Thankfully, there were many other non-premium, festive attractions to enjoy.
-My Halloween adventure was not affected!
+My Hong Kong Halloween adventure was not affected!

-On the Streets of Central
+At Lan Kwai Fong and the Streets of Central

-It was the right decision.
-While I didn’t tunnel my way into the heart of the party area, what was happening around it was more than visual candy enough.
+It was the right decision!
+While I didn’t manage to tunnel my way into the heart of the party area, what was happening around Lan Kwai Fong was more than visual candy enough.
 With several roads closed to traffic, hundreds if not thousands were walking around the Central district in a procession sort of way.
-It was my first time in such a ghostly parade.
+It was my first time in such a ghostly, spooky parade.

 Now I know what magazines mean, when they say Hong Kong is the Halloween capital of Asia!